H.R. 5885: GAIN AI Act of 2025

 U.S. AI developers and data-center operators

-They get a legally protected first opportunity to buy certain advanced chips before those chips can be licensed for export to entities tied to countries of concern.
-The process includes at least 15 days of public notice and a 15-business-day completion window if a U.S. buyer steps up.
+They get a legally protected first chance to buy certain advanced chips before those chips can be licensed for export to entities tied to countries of concern — with at least 15 days of public notice and a 15-business-day window to close if they step up.

-The bill gives Commerce stronger control over exports of top-end AI hardware, including chips classified under ECCN 3A090 and 4A090 and those meeting thresholds like 4,800 processing performance.
-It also lets the Under Secretary add new technical parameters starting 24 months after enactment.
+The bill gives Commerce a new lever over exports of top-end AI hardware, including chips classified under ECCN 3A090 and 4A090, and lets the Under Secretary add technical parameters starting 24 months after enactment as the hardware changes.

 Who is affected by H.R.
 5885?

-They would face a new compliance burden whenever selling covered advanced circuits or products to entities in countries of concern.
-They must provide certification, manage a public notice process of not less than 15 days, close any U.S. purchase within 15 business days, and risk denial if paperwork is incomplete.
+They take on a new compliance burden whenever they sell covered advanced chips or products to entities in countries of concern: a certification, a public notice period of at least 15 days, a 15-business-day window to close any U.S. purchase, and the risk of a denied license if the paperwork is incomplete.

-These buyers would face stricter access to covered AI chips because exports, reexports, and in-country transfers would require a license.
-The bill defines countries of concern as those in Country Group D:5 or E in 15 CFR Part 740, plus Macau and Hong Kong.
+Access to covered AI chips would tighten, because exports, reexports, and in-country transfers would require a license.
+The bill defines countries of concern as those in two restricted export groups, plus Hong Kong and Macau.

 Multinational firms with concern-country investors

-Companies seeking Trusted United States Person status could be blocked if more than 10% of ultimate beneficial ownership is held by an entity residing, domiciled, or mainly doing business in a country of concern.
-That ownership cap may force restructuring or disqualify some firms entirely.
+A company seeking Trusted United States Person status could be disqualified if more than 10% of its ultimate beneficial ownership is held by an entity that resides, is domiciled, or mainly operates in a country of concern.
+That cap may force some firms to restructure.

-The Under Secretary of Commerce for Industry and Security must build the new system within 120 days after enactment, approve trusted-person designations, consult with the public, and write rules on penalties for misrepresentation and concealment of material facts.
-Federal officials are also barred from selecting or prioritizing one U.S. person over another when multiple U.S. persons exercise the right of first refusal.
+The Under Secretary of Commerce for Industry and Security has to build the certification system within 120 days, approve trusted-person designations, consult the public, and write penalty rules.
+Officials are also barred from picking one U.S. buyer over another when multiple Americans try to exercise the right of first refusal.

 HR5885 Legislative Journey